xxamii/GenealogicalTree/README.md

 - The repository contains one user account and one admin account:
     Admin.
 Username - admin, password - 12345678
     User.
 Username - new_account, password - 12345678
-- A console family tree looks like this.
-A person in the middle.
-People above them are their ancestors and people below them are their successors.
+- A console family tree looks like this: a person in the middle, people above them are their ancestors, and people below them are their successors.
 This is true for every person in a tree.

               ├── (1)Jane Doe